AMSUCF/IntroTandT/syllabus.md

 Students can access their grades and feedback at any time using the Grade Book function of Webcourses.
 All assignments will be submitted through Webcourses.
 Plan on checking the site at least twice a week for updates and assignment information.
 Grades are calculated out of 100 following a standard letter scale.

-Late work is accepted without penalty through the next major assignment deadline.
+Late work is accepted without penalty through one week after the assignment deadline.
 If circumstances require extension beyond that deadline, please reach out to the instructor immediately.
 As assignments throughout the course are designed to build on the previous exercise, assignments must be completed in sequence.
+Incompletes will not be granted for students with more than two missing assignments, and must be resolved within six months of the end of the course.

 There is no extra credit work available in this class.
 Grades will be available through Webcourses and updated weekly.